nodesman/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/peer-to-peer.md

 #### Subscriber

 To browse for peers on the network, each implementation has an asynchronous API to get notified as peers go online and offline from the network.
-First, you must implement the protocol or interface before starting the network discovery:
+You must implement the protocol or interface before starting the network discovery.

-- Bonjour: Implement the NSNetServiceBrowserDelegate protocol
+- Bonjour: Implement the `NSNetServiceBrowserDelegate` protocol
-- NSD: Create a new instance of the NsdManager.DiscoveryListener class
+- NSD: Create a new instance of the `NsdManager.DiscoveryListener` class
-- JmDNS: Implement the ServiceListener interface
+- JmDNS: Implement the `ServiceListener` interface

 After setting the listener or delegate, create a new instance of the discovery object.